 The most popular trench drain materials for brewery drainage are vinyl ester, polyester polymer concrete or stainless steel.
 This is due to their versatile resistance to chemicals and high temperatures.
 These channel drains are used often in breweries, wineries, cideries and distilleries.

 One thing to consider when choosing drainage for your brewing application is longevity.
-Lifespan of the channel, grates, and how long you will remain in the facility are important factors which will help to determine a short-or long-term purchase.
+The lifespan of the channel, grates, and how long you will remain in the facility are important factors which will help to determine a short-or long-term purchase.
 These details will also assist in pinpointing a material to be used based on cost.

 Polymer concrete systems are ideal for many projects due to their low absorption rates and versatility.
 There are multiple differences between a standard polyester polymer and the vinyl ester polymer concrete systems.
 While both are polymer concrete-based channels, the variations between the two have a direct impact on a project’s durability, lifespan and cost.